deseekerm/deseekerm/README.md

-- 👋 Hi, I’m @deseekerm
+- 👋 Hi, I’m
-- 👀 I’m interested in ReactJS and Typescript
+- 👀 I’m interested in
-- 🌱 I’m currently learning ReactJS and Typescript
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ReactJS and Typescript
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me maduifeanyiemmanuelpaul@gmail.com
+- 📫 How to reach me

 <!---
 deseekerm/deseekerm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.